Policies and Procedures

 - VISITING STUDENTS

 Accidents are to be reported immediately to the Main Office so that staff can attend to the student and get the assistance necessary for injuries.
-A call will be made to 911 when emergency medical assistance may be necessary.
+A call will be made to 911 by the responding staff member when emergency medical assistance may be necessary.
 Emergency contact information for parents/guardians must be kept current, so that a parent/guardian can be reached in case of accident or illness.
-An accident form is to be filled out by the supervising teacher and office personnel and returned to the office as soon as possible.
+An accident form is to be filled out by the supervising teacher and / or office personnel and returned to the office as soon as possible.

 In compliance with Section 504 of the Rehabilitation Act (504) and the Americans with Disabilities Act (ADA), the Davis School District and [name of your school] will provide reasonable accommodations to qualified individuals with disabilities.
 Students, parents, or employees needing accommodation should contact their school ADA/504 Coordinator Ms. Augustin (801-402-6800), their principal or supervisor, or you may contact the District ADA Coordinator, Steve Baker (801-402-5315), for parent or employee accommodations; or Section 504 Coordinator, Midori Clough (801-402-5180) for student accommodations.

 Absence: In accordance with Davis County School District Policy and Utah Law, students are to be in school unless they are excused due to illness, injury or family emergency.
-Parents should notify the attendance secretary of all excused absences within 48 hours of the initial absence by calling 801-402-6806.
+Parents should notify the attendance secretary of all excused absences within 48 hours of the initial absence.
+They can call 801-402-6806, or reply to the email notification of the absence.
+Parents can also clear an absence on MyDSD within 3 days.
 It is the responsibility of the student to check with the teacher concerning missed work.
 Usually, one day make-up time will be given for each day absent.
-Assignments are generally posted in the classroom or accessible online through myDSD.
-Teachers may also be contacted before school, after school or by e-mail concerning any work that might have been missed.
+Assignments are accessible online through Canvas.
+Teachers may also be contacted before school, after school, or by e-mail concerning any work that might have been missed.

 Check-in/out Policy: Students must check in/out through the office with a parent/guardian.
-For student safety, the parent/guardian identity will be verified.
-The school cannot release students from school to anyone but the legal guardian, or an adult designated by the guardian, on the Student Information Form.
+For student safety, the parent/guardian’s identity will be verified.
+The school cannot release students from school to anyone but the legal guardian or an adult designated by the legal guardian.
+The designation can be made on the Student Information Form.
 No student will be allowed to leave school without proper clearance from a parent/guardian.

 Closed Campus: Syracuse Junior High is a closed campus.
 Students are to remain on campus during school hours, unless checked out by a parent/guardian through the office.
 Students who leave campus without properly checking-out will be considered truant and may receive a truancy citation.